 - Oracle Java Installations: identifies installations of the JRE in your estate so you can uninstall them to avoid requiring a license

-- Software Instances: The total number of software instances in your estate.
+- Software Inventory: The total number of software instances in your estate.

 - Top Vendors – by Install: A chart showing the top 5 vendors in your estate by the number of software installations.

 - Top Software Vendors – by Product: A chart showing the top 5 vendors in your estate by the number of products.

 - Top Software Titles: A chart showing the top 5 most installed software titles in your estate that use licenses (excluding operating systems or software from Ivanti).

 You can click any of the chart segments to display a grid of the corresponding data.
 You can sort and filter the grids, click to clear filters, and click to export the grid data to a spreadsheet.

 Whenever a data grid includes an installation count, you can click this number to see details of the underlying records—either details of the software items on the selected device, or the devices for the selected software item as appropriate.